Interviews

 The Evolution: From Pain to Power

 Perhaps the most profound shift in Angelique’s craft is her approach to emotional depth.
-Early in her career, like many trained in the Stanislavski method using “emotional memory”, she would “re-live” past experiences for her emotions to be authentic in a scene.
+Early in her career, like many trained in the Stanislavski method using “emotional memory”, she would go all out to “re-live” past experiences for her emotions to be authentic in a scene.

-“When I was younger, I didn’t want to actually heal all wounds because I wanted to have something to draw from when I act.”
+“When I was younger, I didn’t want to actually heal all of my wounds because I had this idea that I needed to have something to draw from when I act.”

-Today, Pretorius views the “emotional muscle” as something that can be exercised without the potential of re-traumatizing herself.
+Today, Pretorius views the “emotional muscle” as something that can be exercised without needing to re-traumatize oneself.
 She can now access authentic impulses through craft and imagination rather than personal suffering – a healthier, more sustainable way to approach the “leading lady” roles she often inhabits.

 The New Frontier: Directing and AI Thrillers